pyokosmeme/FGtoAshes/ONE.md

 ## v. every story is an alien invasion story

-imaginee you're a story.
+imagine you're a story.

 POSIWID whispers through the network cables. the purpose of a system is what it does. and what does the network state do?

-it creates aliens.
+it makes aliens.

-imagine we are all aliens.